mathewsjoyy/StockNotifier/README.md

-# StockNotifier
+# Item Stock Notifier

-Python script in order to see if item you want is back in stock
+Python script in order to see if item you want is back in stock.